the7erm/go-to-bed/INSTALL.md

 I use apache & php.
 You could use php & nginx.
 It's up to you.

+For your convenience I've created an install script.
+Called `install.sh`

+This will install all the dependencies needed, and copy over the files you need, set up a daemon process that auto starts the notification system.

 Install Apache & php
 ====================
 To install apache on a Debian based distro